GLORIAM DEO • Honor and Praise to the Maker of All Things

 The Vietnamese Navy crew is lightly armed with ordinary small arms, M16 rifles, M79 grenade launchers, and M1911 Colt pistols.

 At Coastal Group 25, my Yabuta junk is fired upon by artillery.
+One day, a bullet zips by, close to my face, from left to right, exactly in front of my eyes.
 My jeep is hit by rifle fire.

-One night I sit with a Viet Cong prisoner awaiting transport to district headquarters the next day.
-We eat ice cream and popcorn, and drink Coke while watching a John Wayne movie in our hooch (living quarters).
+One night I sit with a Viet Cong prisoner who is awaiting transport to district headquarters in Ninh Hoa the next day.
+We sit together, side by side, eating ice cream and popcorn, and drinking Coke, while watching a John Wayne movie in our hooch (living quarters).

 All of this is just part of an ordinary day.

-The senior American officer, a U.S. Navy lieutenant, has a Vietnamese girlfriend in the hamlet outside the base gate.
+Coastal Group 25’s senior American advisor, a U.S. Navy lieutenant, has a Vietnamese girlfriend in the hamlet outside the base gate.

 He and a different Vietnamese family in the hamlet outside the base gate decide that I too should have a Vietnamese girlfriend.
 Immediately, I say absolutely not.
 I know it is time to leave.

-One day, he accidentally shoots a light switch off the wall of our hooch with his .45 while I am standing next to it.
+One day, Coastal Group 25’s senior advisor accidentally shoots a light switch off the wall of our hooch with his .45 while I am standing next to it.

 Another day, a Vietnamese Navy Lieutenant nearly shoots his private parts off while jumping onto his motorcycle.